 What to serve with parsnip soup

-Since this soup is super simple, you don’t need to go over the top with your side dishes.
-Some crusty bread and butter is ideal – I like to use those baguettes that you heat up in the oven, as it makes them extra crispy, and means the butter melts nicely.
+Since this is a super simple soup, you don't need to go over the top with your side dishes.
+Some crusty bread and butter is ideal - I like to use those baguettes that you heat up in the oven, as it makes them extra crispy, and means the butter melts nicely.

 Garlic bread would be pretty amazing dipped in this too... but then, I'm always happy for an excuse to eat garlic bread.